RMITLibrary/easy_cite/markdown/apa7thed.md

 ###### start-subtype-content

 #### In-text citation

+When referring to images not reproduced in the body of the work, acknowledge within the written body of the paper as for standard in-text reference.
+See General rules for images.

 When citing figures in the text of your work, you need to acknowledge them in two places: